 SELECT * FROM Student WHERE NOT name = “Naruto”;

-With the help of BETWEEN command, we can obtain or retrieve a set of range.
+With the help of the BETWEEN command, we can obtain or retrieve a set of ranges.

 SELECT * FROM Student WHERE roll_no BETWEEN 5 AND 10;

-With LIKE command we can match string patterns, we use % symbol along with LIKE command to specify which pattern we want to search.
+With the LIKE command, we can match string patterns.
+We use the % symbol along with the LIKE command to specify the pattern we want to search.